finbourne/lusid-sdk-java-preview/sdk/docs/ContractForDifference.md

 # ContractForDifference

-LUSID representation of a Contract for Difference.
+IL CFD Instrument; Lusid-ibor internal representation of a Contract For Difference instrument.

 ## Properties